-Ponds and Reservoirs
+Existing Ponds and Reservoirs

-- a) Except in limited circumstances where already permitted or existing, ponds shall be located "off-channel" from watercourses and adequately setback from streams, springs, and other hydrologic features. - b) To prevent occupancy by and survival of non-native bullfrog species, ponds shall be designed to be drained.
-Draining may be required on an annual basis or other interval where determined necessary. - c) Introduction or maintenance of non-native species is prohibited where an existing or proposed pond is filled from, or outlets to a nearby stream or wetland.

-- d) Ponds shall be designed with pathways enabling escape by local wildlife.
-These may include rock-lined portions or similar features providing equivalent means of egress. - e) All ponds and reservoirs shall be designed by a licensed civil engineer where utilizing a dike, earthen dam, berm or similar feature to facilitate water storage.
+- a) To prevent occupancy by and survival of non-native bullfrog species, ponds shall be designed to be drained.
+Draining may be required on an annual basis or other interval where determined necessary. - b) Introduction or maintenance of non-native species is prohibited where an existing or proposed pond is filled from, or outlets to a nearby stream or wetland. - c) Ponds shall be designed with pathways enabling escape by local wildlife.
+These may include rock-lined portions or similar features providing equivalent means of egress. - d) All ponds and reservoirs shall be designed by a licensed civil engineer where utilizing a dike, earthen dam, berm or similar feature to facilitate water storage.
 The engineer shall evaluate the risk of pond failure under natural conditions and specify provisions for periodic inspection, routine maintenance, and long-term management.
 An engineered reclamation and remediation plan shall be submitted for County approval within one year of sunset or cancellation of the permit, and completed within standard permitting timeframes.